Lorch (Württemberg): Roman Era

 The Roman Empire expanded its sphere of control to the north of the Alps into the borders of modern-day Switzerland, southern Germany and Austria under Emperor Augustus in the year 15 B.C.
-When they advanced past the Danube and Rhine rivers about 100 years later, they took control of the so-called "Dekumtaenland," which included the territory of modern-day Lorch.
+When they advanced past the Danube and Rhine rivers about 100 years later, they took control of the so-called "Dekumatenland," which included the territory of modern-day Lorch.
 Over the following decades, this new border was secured and became a heavily guarded area, resulting in the creation of the Upper Germanic-Rhaetian Limes.
-The new Limes lines met in what is called a "Limensknie" ('Limens knee') between modern-day Lorch and Schwäbisch Gmünd.
+The new Limes lines met in what is called a "Limesknie" ("bend — literally, 'knee' — in the fortified Roman border") between modern-day Lorch and Schwäbisch Gmünd.

 During the reign of Emperor Antoninus Pius (138-161 A.D.), the fort of Lorch was established as a cohort fort in order to secure the Limes.
 This fort was the southernmost fort of this Limes with the Rhaetian Limes to its east.
 Its centre was located in what is now the yard of the town's Protestant church and its sides were approximately 150 to 160 meters long.
 A civilian settlement (vicus), which stretched on for about one kilometre at its largest point, was connected to the fort along the Roman arterial road running through the Remstal.
 The then-strategically important road ran from Augsburg (Augusta Vindelicorum) through modern-day Stuttgart-Bad Cannstatt to Mainz (Mogontiacum).

-The Roman name of what would later be Lorch is uncertain, though Lauriacum is commonly suggested due to its usage during medieval times as well as the existence of an Upper Austrian town of the same name that is known to have been referred to as such.
+The Roman name of what would later be Lorch is uncertain, though Lauriacum is commonly suggested due to its usage during medieval times as well as the existence of an Austrian town of the same name that is known to have been referred to as such.